Dipankar-Chakraborty/missingskill-learning/building-block-of-web-components.md

 ## Software Licenses

 A Software license is legal instrument governing the use and redistribution of software.

+Some of the open source, free licenses are:
 - Apache
 - MIT
 - BSD